 This research uses a quantitative approach with descriptive and associative research types.
-The primary data used was obtained by distributing questionnaires to respondents.
+The data used is primary data obtained through distributing questionnaires to respondents.
 The data source comes from company employees in the manufacturing industrial sector.
 The data collection technique used was a survey technique with a questionnaire.
 The variables to be studied are Organizational Culture (X1), Cyberloafing Behavior (X2), Job Satisfaction (Z), and Public Awareness (Y).
 The following is the research conceptual framework: